 How Short are the Days in Iceland in December?

 During December, the days in Iceland are extremely short.
 In fact, the shortest day of winter, Winter Solstice, is December 21st, at about 4 hours.
 Sunrise happens closer to what you’d normally consider lunchtime.
 Sunset seems to follow quickly after at about 4 pm.
 You can still pack many things to do during that daylight time.
 And we’re used to the long nights, so join us on a Reykjavik walking tour and pick up some tips for the rest of your visit to Iceland!

 Enjoy the Northern Light Long during December in Iceland

 One superb sight when visiting Iceland in December is the Northern Lights.
-With almost 20 hours of darkness, you will experience the full spectrum of the Aurora Borealis in all it’s out of this world glory.
+With almost 20 hours of darkness, you will probably experience the full spectrum of the Aurora Borealis in all its out-of-this-world glory.
 Even the mild light pollution from Reykjavik and the surrounding populated areas are no match for Nature’s light show during this time of year.
 Don’t forget your camera to capture this unique phenomenon.

 Christmas in Iceland is Like No Other

 When visiting Iceland in December, there’s an excellent chance you’ll encounter one of the Yule Lads.
 These are our Santas – 13 brothers who take turns every night before Christmas to visit little boys and girls.
 Nice children get sweets.
 Naughty kiddies get a rotten potato!
 Then there is Grýla and Leppalúði, their parents – naughty children might be captured by them, but they have mellowed a lot in recent years.
 The Yule Cat is formidable, so you better get new clothes before Christmas.
 Otherwise, it will eat you!
 Talking about cats, our tour Reykjavik CatWalk is a tour feline friends shouldn’t miss.
 You will learn everything about all the famous Reykjavik cats and the Yule Cat!